 Accidents in Maryland are a common occurrence, with an average of 295 crashes a day, the likelihood of being involved in one is fairly high.
-The Randolph Rice injury attorneys have reviewed and investigated from 2011 to 2015 and the numbers are astonishing.
+Randolph Rice, Baltimore personal injury lawyer, have reviewed and investigated from 2011 to 2015 and the numbers are astonishing.

 When looking at the total number of crashes in Maryland from 2011 to 2015, we see an average of the five years at 95,795 total crashes.
 68% of those crashes resulted in property damage and 31% resulted in an injury to one or more drivers or pedestrian.

 Unfortunately, there’s been a steady increase in the number of crashes in Maryland.
 In 2011 there were 90,110 crashes, 2012 lodged 90,520 accidents, 2013 showed a slight increase of 92,605 crashes.
 In 2014 97,951 crashes occurred on Maryland roads and in 2015 107,789 accidents.

 People injured in car crashes

 While the numbers for 2011 and 2012 showed a steady decrease of 44,000 and 44,398, respectively.
 There was a sharp decrease in the number of accidents in 2013 that resulted in injuries at 42,757.
 However those numbers rose in 2014 and 2015 to 44,158 and 44,806 injured, respectively.

 Persons killed on Maryland roads between 2011 and 2015

 The number of fatal crashes over a five-year period in Maryland averaged out to 450 individuals killed.
 But the numbers are deceiving as the fatalities rose and fell between 2011 and 2015.
 In 2011 we saw 488 individuals killed on Maryland roads whereas in 2012 that number rose to 511 people.